musayevnadir/bookstore-page/README.md

 ## Introduction

 Welcome to the Our Bookstore Website!
-This project is a combination of HTML, SASS, JavaScript, and the SwiperJs library.
+This project is a combination of HTML, SASS, JavaScript, Firebase and the SwiperJs library.

+# Live server link:

+# Admin panel link:

+Login: ali
+Password: 12345

 ## Features